ocsigen/lwt/doc/CONTRIBUTING.md

 # Contributing to the Lwt code

-Contributing to Lwt doesn't only mean writing code.
-Asking questions, fixing docs, etc., are all valuable contributions!
+Contributing to Lwt doesn't only mean writing code!
+Asking questions, fixing docs, etc., are all valuable contributions.
 For notes on contributing in general, see [Contributing][contributing] in the Lwt `README`.
-This file contains extra information for those contributors that want to work on the code specifically.
+This file contains extra information for working on code specifically.

-This file is meant to be a friendly aid, not a hindrance.
-If you think you already have a good idea of what to do, you can go ahead and not read any of this file!
-Nobody will hold it against you :)
+This file is meant to be an aid, not a hindrance.
+If you think you already have a good idea of what to do, go ahead and work without reading this :)

-Those things having been noted, thank you! :tada:

 <br/>